Hi!

 “I am not afraid, for God is with me.
 I was born for this.”

-to Spirit, to my knowing, to the woman I’m becoming.
+to Spirit, to my Self, and to the Woman I am yet to become.

 And I want that kind of devotion for you too.